MrLast98/WakeBlock/README.md

 **Q - I installed the Magisk Module and everything exploded!
 How can I remove it?**

-**A** - If you phone bootloops (it\'s HIGHLY UNLIKELY, but we stil love your device) simply create a file in your /system (or /system/system for A/B devices) called "disable.module" and the module will be automagically removed!
+**A** - If you device bootloops (it\'s HIGHLY UNLIKELY, but we stil love your device) simply create a file in your /system (or /system/system for A/B devices) called "disable.module" and the module will be automagically removed!
 After the removal, you MUST remove the disable.module file by yourself [Temporary]

 **Q - When is the new version/fix/graphic coming?**

 **A** - _Do not ask for an ETA._ We do this for free, without any ads in the app nor donation packages, we don't even put a price on our app.
 We all have jobs, university and a private life to manage, we don't have superpowers, so managing all of this takes time.
 Our free time is pretty short, but we usually put at least half of it on the developing of the app.
 Be patient and do not harass the team nor the Telegram group.

-**Q - Your app killed [insert any feature here] in my phone!**
+**Q - Your app killed [insert any feature here] in my device!**

 **A** - Everything is done by user input, the app by itself (even with the core mod installed) doesn't do anything but reading which wakelock the system is calling.
 Unless you blocked something we didn't suggest you do to this problem and our app are totally unrelated.

-**Q - I want to build the service.odex for my phone manually, how do i do that?**
+**Q - I want to build the service.odex for my device manually, how do i do that?**

 **A** - **GUIDE FOR ODEXED ROMS** Easy: Download the **whole sourcecode** of your ROM, then copy the files you find here https://goo.gl/vg23MU in _wakeblock/templates/java/services/core/java/com/_ and place them into the sourcecode.
 You will deal with _two_ files: *PowerManagerService.java* and *WakeBlockService.java*.
 For **WakeBlockService.java**, you just need to create the directory tree into your sourcecode **corresponding to the GitHub directory tree** (_services/core/java/com/giovannibozzano/wakeblock_) and place the file there, for **PowerManagerService.java**, you have to check inside the *PowerManagerService.java* file on GitHub for the piece of code **surrounded in "WAKEBLOCK" comments** and place that piece of code **in the same place inside your PowerManagerService.java** in ***the same place as you see in the file on GitHub***.
 Then, just run the command **make services** in your shell of choice and you will have in your output directory *all the files you need!* (**SIDE NOTE:** You only need **service.odex and service.vdex**, nothing else).
 Just copy the old .odex and .vdex somewhere as a backup and place the file you created in the *right directory* (**/system/framework/oat/arm** or **/system/framework/oat/arm64**, depending on your system).
 If it bootloops, **you might have fucked up!**